pebakery/pebakery-docs/Commands/Math/BitNot.md

 # Math,BitNot

-Performs a bitwise exclusive OR operation.
+Performs a bitwise NOT operation.

 ## Syntax